DFE-Digital/teacher-cpd-design-history/app/posts/cross-programme/our-refreshed-vision.md

 From a digital perspective, we came up with some examples of "unsustainable" activities, to help us understand how we might move to a more sustainable model.
 These include:

-- The high administrative burden on schools to access DfE-funded CPD, including the duplication of data entry required by the current CPD service ecosystem.
+- The duplication of data entry for users

 - The high amount of development resource needed to fix edge cases and perform manual tasks.